 Heading interstate?
 Roads, speed limits, towing rules and even holiday traffic patterns vary from state to state.
 Brush up before you go.

-Summer means more families, tourists, cyclists, motorcyclists and heavy vehicles on the move.
+Easter means more families, tourists, cyclists, motorcyclists and heavy vehicles on the move.
 Give everyone space and stay patient during busy holiday congestion.

 For more pre-travel tips, see our full Caravanning Safety Guide.